inveniosoftware/invenio/docs/architecture/infrastructure.rst

 Search and indexing
 -------------------
-Invenio uses Elasticsearch as it's underlying search engine since Elasticsearch is fully JSON-based, and thus fit well together with storing records internally in the database as JSON documents.
+Invenio uses Elasticsearch as its underlying search engine since Elasticsearch is fully JSON-based, and thus fit well together with storing records internally in the database as JSON documents.

-Elasticsearch furthermore is highly scalable and provide very powerful search and aggergation capabilities.
+Elasticsearch furthermore is highly scalable and provides very powerful search and aggregation capabilities.
 You can for instance make geospatial queries with Elasticsearch.

 Direct indexing